Beale ciphers: Existence of Thomas J. Beale

-A survey of U.S. Census records in 1810 shows two persons named Thomas Beale, in Connecticut and New Hampshire.
-However, the population schedules from the 1810 U.S. Census are completely missing for seven states, one territory, the District of Columbia, and 18 of the counties of Virginia.
-The 1820 U.S. Census has two persons named Thomas Beale, Captain Thomas Beale of the battle of New Orleans 1815 in Louisiana originally from Virginia Botetourt County – Fincastle area 12 miles from Bedford County and one in Tennessee, and a Thomas K. Beale in Virginia, but the population schedules are completely missing for three states and one territory.
+A survey of records in the 1810 United States census shows two persons named Thomas Beale, one in Connecticut and one in New Hampshire.
+However, the population schedules from this census are missing for seven states, one territory, the District of Columbia, and 18 of the counties of Virginia.
+The 1820 United States census has three persons named Thomas Beale, one each in Louisiana, Tennessee, and Virginia—the one living in Virginia is listed with "K" as a middle initial.
+However, the population schedules from this census are missing for three states and one territory.

-Before 1850 the U.S. Census recorded the names of only the heads of households; others in the household were only counted.
+Before 1850, the U.S. Census recorded the names of only the heads of households; others in the household were only counted.
 Beale, if he existed, may have been living in someone else's household.

-In addition, a man named "Thomas Beall" appears in the customer lists of St. Louis Post Department in 1820.
-According to the pamphlet, Beale sent a letter from St. Louis in 1822.
+In addition, a man named "Thomas Beall" appears in the St. Louis postmaster's list of 1820; according to The Beale Papers, Beale sent a letter from St. Louis in 1822.
+The 1820 census has 11 persons named Thomas Beall; seven in Maryland and one each in Georgia, Ohio, Virginia, and the District of Columbia.

-Additionally, a Cheyenne legend exists about gold and silver being taken from the West and buried in mountains in the East, dating from roughly 1820.

 Poe's alleged authorship

-Edgar Allan Poe has been suggested as the pamphlet's real author because he had an interest in cryptography.
-It was well known he placed notices of his abilities in the Philadelphia paper Alexander's Weekly (Express) Messenger, inviting submissions of ciphers which he proceeded to solve.
-In 1843 he used a cryptogram as plot device in his short story "The Gold-Bug".
-From 1820, he was also living in Richmond, Virginia at the time of Beale's alleged encounters with Morriss.
-In February 1826 Poe enrolled as a student at the University of Virginia in Charlottesville.
-But with mounting debts, Poe left for Boston in April 1827.
+Researcher Robert Ward and others have suggested Edgar Allan Poe as the pamphlet's real author.
+Poe had an interest in cryptography and placed notices of his deciphering abilities in the Philadelphia paper Alexander's Weekly (Express) Messenger that invited submissions of ciphers for him to solve.
+In 1843, he used a cryptogram as a plot device in his short story "The Gold-Bug".
+From 1820, he was also living in Richmond, Virginia, at the time of Beale's alleged encounters with Morriss.
+In February 1826, Poe enrolled as a student at the University of Virginia in Charlottesville, but with mounting debts, he left for Boston in April 1827.
+One theory is that he left the Beale papers with his sister Rosalie Mackenzie Poe, who gave out pieces of it along with other memorabilia related to her brother until her death in 1874.

 However, research and facts debunk Poe's authorship.
 He died in 1849, well before The Beale Papers were first published in 1885.
-The pamphlet also mentions the American Civil War that started in 1861.
+The Beale Papers also mention the American Civil War, which started in 1861.
 William Poundstone, an American author and skeptic, had stylometric analysis performed on the pamphlet for his 1983 book Biggest Secrets, and found that Poe's prose is significantly different from the grammatical structure used by the author who wrote The Beale Papers.